souzamarcelo/capopt/README.md

 ## Example (ACOTSP)

-[This directory](examples/acotsp) contains the files for using capping to configure ACOTSP:
+The [examples/acotsp](examples/acotsp) directory contains the files for using capping to configure ACOTSP:
 + `capopt` folder;
 + `instances` folder;
 + `src-acotsp` folder with the source code of ACOTSP;